-As mentioned, there is a multitude of prior works that consider the UAV communication models, but the problem of exploring the interplay between UAVs interference and queue management in unlicensed spectrum bands is not fully investigated, and prior system models and solutions do not completely capture all the factors that impact the UAVs performance.
-In this paper, we express the general formula to calculate the expected throughput that consists of (i) the probability of transmission error (outage probability in UAV case) by considering the SINR as the contributing factor for packet drops, (ii) the probability of dropping the packet due to exceeding the maximum queuing delay threshold, and (iii) the probability of buffer overflow that depends on the offered load.
-Our system model captures both LoS and NLOS links between any pairs of the transmitter and receiver, including both ground and aerial users.
+As mentioned, there are many prior works that consider the UAV communication models, but the problem of exploring the interplay between UAV interference and queue management in unlicensed spectrum bands is not fully investigated, and prior system models and solutions do not completely capture all the factors that impact the UAVs performance.
+In this paper, we express the general formula to calculate the expected throughput that consists of (i) the probability of transmission error by considering the SINR as the contributing factor for packet drops, (ii) the probability of dropping the packet due to exceeding the maximum queuing delay threshold, and (iii) the probability of buffer overflow that depends on the offered load.
+Our system model captures both LoS and NLoS links between any pairs of transmitter and receiver, including both ground and aerial users.
 In summary, the main contribution of this paper is summarized as follows: